aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/04-set-up-site-to-site-vpn/01-set-up-site-to-site-vpn-review-config.md

 The subsequent sections in this guide lead you through the detailed set up steps to establish this configuration.

 {{% notice tip %}}
-**Detailed traffic flow examples:** If you'd like to walk through detailed traffic flow examples when using AWS Tranist Gateway, see [Field Notes: Working with Route Tables in AWS Transit Gateway](https://aws.amazon.com/blogs/architecture/field-notes-working-with-route-tables-in-aws-transit-gateway/).
+**Detailed traffic flow examples:** If you'd like to walk through detailed traffic flow examples when using AWS Transit Gateway, see [Field Notes: Working with Route Tables in AWS Transit Gateway](https://aws.amazon.com/blogs/architecture/field-notes-working-with-route-tables-in-aws-transit-gateway/).
 {{% /notice %}}

 {{% notice tip %}}